-Humphry Repton was born in 1752 at Bury St Edmonds, Suffolk.
+Humphry Repton was born in 1752 in Bury St Edmonds, Suffolk.
 He grew up in Norwich and was eventually set up in business by his father.

 A talented writer and a skilled amateur artist, Humphry had a working knowledge of plants and the countryside and a skill for forging contacts.

-In 1809 Repton returned to Stoneleigh Abbey with his portfolio which has now become know as the Red Book, with his suggested improvements that could be made which could enhance the natural beauty of grounds.
+In 1809 Repton returned to Stoneleigh Abbey with his portfolio, which has now become known as the Red Book, with his suggested improvements that could be made which could enhance the natural beauty of grounds.

 Humphry presented his recommendations to clients in his trademark Red Books, named for their red Moroccan leather bindings.